asder8215/sharded_ringbuf/README.md

 * Currently, this buffer makes each shard have the same capacity to promote an evenly distributed load of enqueue and dequeue operation among the shards, but in the future, I may allow for uneven shards, a way to decrease or increase the number of shards this buffer uses, and a way to increase (though unsure about decreasing) the capacity of the buffer.

 # Contribution
 All contributions (i.e. documentation, testing, providing feedback) are welcome!
-Just make sure to `cargo clippy` and `cargo fmt` before you create a pull request.
-And if it's a major change or concern, make a GitHub Issue first before creating a pull request.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) on how to start.

 # License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE-MIT) and [Apache License](LICENSE-APACHE).